hikari-crescent/book/src/intro.md

 ## How this guide works

-This guide will start by showing you basic examples of working with crescent and creating discord bots.
+This guide will start by showing you basic examples of working with Crescent and creating Discord bots.
 You will eventually build a bot from the ground up.
-This guide is written for people with basic python knowledge.
+This guide is written for people with basic Python knowledge.